Isaac Paredes Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.44 team ERA ranks 21st among all league pitching staffs.
+- The Diamondbacks' 4.42 team ERA ranks 19th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (89 total, 1.1 per game).
+- The Diamondbacks rank 16th in baseball in home runs given up (89 total, 1.1 per game).

-- Davies (1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched) makes the start for the Diamondbacks, his ninth of the season.
+- Pfaadt will make his first start of the season for the Diamondbacks.

-- The righty last appeared on Saturday against the San Francisco Giants, when he tossed four innings, allowing six earned runs while giving up six hits.
+- It's the season debut and his first appearance in more than a year for the 24-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.